JannieI/canvas-workstation-V3/src/app/roadmap.md

     - links (to web and other D, T)
     - Should be able to Duplicate Shape?
 Can we consilidate Duplicate code for all types?
     - Do we need both shapeText and shapeValue?
 Maybe delete shapeValue ...
+    - write text vertically !
+    - have UPPERCASE / Sentence Case options
+    - add nice arrow - like consultants with big, hollow body, the fancy one
+    - add triangle, or make arrow more sophisticated = no line (! triangle), no arrowhead
+    - make rotation of arrow with mouse - drag it around!
+    - add Brackets! |---| simple ones that has two handles and a line
+    - size with svg markerWidth and -Height

     Different versions of Vega:
     ---------------------------